kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // +k8s:maxLength=100
 	Interceptors []Interceptor `json:"interceptors,omitempty"  patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,4,rep,name=interceptors"`
 }

-// +enum
-type EvictionRequestType string

-const (
-    // Soft type attempts to evict the target gracefully.
-	// Each active interceptor is given unlimited time to resolve the eviction request, provided
-	// that it responds periodically within a timeframe of less than 20 minutes.
-This means there is
-	// no deadline for a single interceptor, or for the eviction request as a whole.
-A successful
-	// soft eviction request should ideally result in the graceful eviction of a target (e.g.
-	// termination of a pod)
-    Soft EvictionRequestType = "Soft"
-)

 // EvictionTarget contains a reference to an object that should be evicted.
 // +union